pippinbarr/cart263-2020/slides/activity-pixel-painter/activity-pixel-painter.md

 In the `style.css` file, create a `pixel` class selector and give it the following properties:

-1. Background color of black (or any other color you like)
+1. __Background color__ of black (to set the default color of a pixel)
-1. Width and height of 30 pixels (or whatever size you like)
+1. Width and height of 30 pixels (to set the size of a single pixel)
-1. Make it float to the left (or make it display as inline block)
+1. Make it float to the left or make it display as inline block (this is to display all pixels continuously instead of one per line)

 To test this, add a div with class `pixel` to your `index.html`.
 You should see a square the size and color you specified in your CSS.